Computing at LPL

 The mission of LPL Central Computing Systems (LCS) is to support and enhance LPL’s ability to fulfill its objectives through the application of appropriate communication and computer technology.
 LCS provides network communications between all LPL computers, together with all system administration and support necessary to accomplish this goal.
 LCS is committed to furthering LPL’s research computing efforts to maximize productivity for the largest number of users.

-All LCS personnel report to the network supervisor (Joe Gotobed), who in turn reports to the Director.
-In addition, one or two student workers report to the network supervisor.
-The PIRL network manager is also available for advice and will support LCS in the absence of the LPL network supervisor and in emergencies.
+All LCS personnel report to the LPL Computing Systems Manager, who in turn reports to the Director.
+The PIRL Computing Systems Manager is also available for advice and will support LCS in the absence of the LPL Computing Systems Manager and in emergencies.

 Functions of LPL Central Computing Systems (LCS)